anibalcoral/OpenShift-Virtualization-GitOps/playbooks/README.md

   - Actions:
     - Creates new VM definition (vm-web-09) in Git repository
     - Commits and pushes changes to development branch
-    - Monitors ArgoCD automatic deployment
+    - Monitors ArgoCD manual deployment
     - Verifies new VM creation and functionality

 - `demo4-multi-env-management.yaml`